Council of Representatives (Iraq)

 The Council of Representatives (Note: مجلس النواب; ئهنجومهنی نوێنهران, Encûmena Nûnerên Iraqê, usually referred to simply as the Parliament (البرلمان)) is the de facto unicameral legislature of Iraq.
-According to the Constitution of Iraq, it is the lower house of the bicameral legislature of the country.
+According to the constitution of Iraq, it is the lower house of the bicameral legislature of the country.
 The Federation Council is the unconvened de jure upper house.

 As of 2020, the Council of Representatives comprises 329 seats and meets in Baghdad inside the Green Zone.

 Electoral system

 For the 2025 parliamentary elections, members are elected by proportional representation, with seats allocated using the modified Webster/Sainte-Laguë method with a divisor of 1.7, in 18 constituencies corresponding to Iraq's governorates.
 83 seats are reserved for women, 9 seats are reserved for minorities (five for Christians and one each for Yazidis, Shabaks, Mandaeans and Feyli Kurds).

 History

-The monarchy

 An elected Iraqi parliament first formed following the establishment of a constitutional monarchy in 1925.
 The 1925 constitution called for a bicameral parliament whose lower house, the Chamber of Deputies of Iraq or Council of Representatives (Majlis an-Nuwwab) would be elected based on universal manhood suffrage.
 The upper house, the Senate of Iraq (Majlis al-A`yan) was appointed by the king.
 Sixteen elections took place between 1925 and the coup of 1958.

-On January 17, 1953 elections for the Chamber of Deputies (also known as the National Assembly) took place.
-Following controversy over the implementation of the so-called Baghdad Pact, Prime Minister Nuri Pasha as-Said called for elections the following year, in early 1954.
-As-Said dissolved the assembly shortly thereafter and began to rule by decree, but opposition forced him to hold a third election within three years.
-The second 1954 election was very corrupt, with as-Said's political enemies banned from running, and widespread voter coercion.
-The assembly was suspended yet again, and in 1958 a military coup deposed as-Said and the monarchy, and abolished the parliament.
+On January 1953, elections for the Chamber of Deputies, also known as the National Assembly, took place.
+Following controversy over the implementation of the Baghdad Pact, Prime Minister Nuri Pasha as-Said called for elections the following year, in early 1954.
+As-Said dissolved the assembly shortly thereafter and began to rule by decree, but the opposition forced him to hold a third election within three years.
+The second 1954 election was regarded as a sham election, with as-Said's political enemies banned from running alongside widespread voter coercion.
+The assembly was suspended yet again, and in 1958 a military coup deposed as-Said and the monarchy, and dissolved parliament.